Check out our round up of Free things to do in Mid Devon for low cost solutions to entertain the family this summer.

 4. Free Events

 There is a whole host of free events coming up this summer across Mid Devon!
 You’ll find plenty of family friendly activities at Tiverton Pannier Market alongside their usual markets, from craft activities to fun trails.
 Have a chance to go on free heritage bus rides and free open-top tours at Tiverton Bus Station on Sunday 1st September at Devon General Remembered.
+Keep an eye on our What’s On page for more information about events including music events and food festivals coming up over the next few months.

 5. Tiverton Museum Photographic Trail